Logarithmic Quasimaps: Logarithmic quasimap invariants

 \begin{enumerate} \item $\phi$ defines an obstruction theory. \item $\cE^{\bullet} := \mathbf{R} \pi_{*}(\mathbf{L}u^* \LL^{\log}_{[W/G]} \otimes \omega_{\pi})$ is of perfect amplitude contained in $[-1,0]$. \end{enumerate}

 \begin{proposition} The morphism $\phi$ defines an obstruction theory. \end{proposition}

 \begin{proof} This argument follows exactly as in ~\cite[Proposition 5.1]{gross2013logarithmic}.
-Let $T \hookrightarrow \bar{T}$ be a square zero extension with ideal $J$ and let $g : T \rightarrow \cQ$ be a morphism.
+Let $T \hookrightarrow \bar{T}$ be a square zero extension with ideal $J$ and let $h : T \rightarrow \cQ$ be a morphism.
 Endow $T$ and $\bar{T}$ with logarithmic structures pulled back from $\frM$ and pullback the universal curve to $T$ and $\bar{T}$, which we will denote $\cC_T$ and $\cC_{\bar{T}}$.
 We have a commutative diagram

-Recall from ~\cite[III 2.2.4]{illusie71complexe} and ~\cite[2.21]{olsson2006deformation} that $g$ extends to a morphism $\bar{T} \rightarrow \cQ$ if and only if $\omega(g) \in \mathrm{Ext}^1(\mathbf{L}g^* \LL_{\cQ/\frM},J)$ is $0$ where $\omega(g)$ is defined by To show that $\phi$ defines an obstruction theory we use ~\cite[Proposition 4.53]{behrend1997intrinsic}.
-We show that an extension exists if and only if $\phi^*\omega(g) = 0$ and moreover if an extension exists, the set of isomorphism classes of extensions form a torsor under $\Hom(\phi^* \cE^{\bullet},J)$.
+Recall from ~\cite[III 2.2.4]{illusie71complexe} and ~\cite[2.21]{olsson2006deformation} that $h$ extends to a morphism $\bar{T} \rightarrow \cQ$ if and only if $\omega(h) \in \mathrm{Ext}^1(\mathbf{L}h^* \LL_{\cQ/\frM},J)$ is $0$ where $\omega(h)$ is defined by To show that $\phi$ defines an obstruction theory we use ~\cite[Proposition 4.53]{behrend1997intrinsic}.
+We show that an extension exists if and only if $\phi^*\omega(h) = 0$ and moreover if an extension exists, the set of isomorphism classes of extensions form a torsor under $\Hom(\mathbf{L}h^* \cE^{\bullet},J)$.
 As in ~\cite[Proposition 5.1]{gross2013logarithmic}, a lift exists if and only if $u_T$ extends logarithmically to $\cC_{\bar{T}}$.
 But using ~\cite[Theorem 5.9]{olsson2005logarithmic} there is a class $o \in \mathrm{Ext}^1(\mathbf{L}u_{T}^*\LL^{\log}_{[W/G]},p^*J)$ which vanishes if and only if there is a lift.
 Moreover, the lifts form a torsor under $\Hom(\mathbf{L}u_{T}^*\LL^{\log}_{[W/G]},p^*J)$.
 However, just as in \cite{gross2013logarithmic} we have

-which, when $k=1$, sends $\phi^*\omega(g)$ to the obstruction class $o$. \end{proof}
+which, when $k=1$, sends $\phi^*\omega(h)$ to the obstruction class $o$. \end{proof}

-\begin{remark} We have used results from \cite{olsson2005logarithmic}, in particular ~\cite[Axiom 1.1 (ii), (iv), Theorem 5.9]{olsson2003logarithmic}, which are proved in the context of logarithmic schemes.
+\begin{remark} We have used results from \cite{olsson2005logarithmic}, in particular ~\cite[Axiom 1.1 (ii), (iv), Theorem 5.9]{olsson2005logarithmic}, which are proved in the context of logarithmic schemes.
 We require these results to extend to certain algebraic stacks.
-The same proofs go through without change, often because the results we require rely on properties of the algebraic stacks $\mathrm{Log}^{\Gamma}$, or because they rely on properties of the ordinary cotangent complex, which hold quite generally. \end{remark}
+The same proofs go through without change, because the results follow from the corresponding properties of the ordinary cotangent complex, which hold for such algebraic stacks.
+An alternative strategy would have been to show that the morphism admits an obstruction theory as in \cite[Proposition 3.1.1]{abramovich2014comparison}, which would have allowed us to not invoke the deformation theory of logarithmic maps. \end{remark}